BSc (Hons) Quantity Surveying and Commercial Management (Including Foundation Year)

 - Supervised Work Experience (SWE) - 120 credits (optional for Sandwich year only)

 Full-time students spend 12-15 hours each week in lectures, seminars and tutorials, usually over two to three full days.
 You will spend time working on presentations, assignments, reading and problem-solving exercises.

-Your Quantity Surveying degree here won’t confine you to a classroom.
+The Quantity Surveying and Commercial Management course won’t confine you to a classroom.
 We don’t believe you can learn vital skills like analytical decision making and problem solving by just reading about them.
 That’s why we offer practical activities that help you understand and apply the theory you learn in lectures.
 Plus you’ll have the chance to go on site visits to local companies.

 Assessment is through a mixture of coursework and examinations.